 Horizontal Integration

-This is the process of a company increasing production of goods or services at the same part of the supply chain.
+This is the process of a company increasing production of goods or

 Disney